helm/helm/docs/plugins.md

 If you have a plugin tar distribution, simply untar the plugin into the `$(helm home)/plugins` directory.

+You can also install tarball plugins directly from url by issuing `helm plugin install http://domain/path/to/plugin.tar.gz`

 ## Building Plugins

 In many ways, a plugin is similar to a chart.
 Each plugin has a top-level